Canada says it is close to deal with EU on possible fix to WTO deadlock

 U.S. President Donald Trump is barring appointments to the WTO's Appellate Body, saying its judges have overstepped their mandate and ignored their instructions.
-Unless the block is lifted, the world's top trade court will be unable to hear appeals in international trade disputes by December.
+Unless the block is lifted, the world's top trade court will be unable to hear appeals in international trade disputes after Dec.
+11.

 Trudeau, speaking after a meeting with top EU officials in Montreal, said Canada backed existing attempts to restore a fully operational Appellate Body.